hsf-training/hsf-training-cmake-webpage/_episodes/11-functions.md

 COMPLEX_PREFIX_UNPARSED_ARGUMENTS = <UNDEFINED>
 ```

-The simicolons here are an explicit CMake list; you can use other methods to make this simpler at the cost of more lines of code.
+The semicolons here are an explicit CMake list; you can use other methods to make this simpler at
+the cost of more lines of code.

 > ## More reading
 >
 > * Based on [Modern CMake basics/functions][]
 {:.checklist}